 Saturday February 17th & Sunday 18th, 2017

-A comprehensive two-day workshop that will look at Composition and how its understanding leads to Personal Style.
+A comprehensive two-day workshop that looks at Composition and how its understanding leads to Artistic and Personal Style.

 This workshop will examine much more than the ten basic rules of composition including: